 Contactless and open-loop payments can get cities moving again

 COVID-19 made contactless payments more popular across Canada, and that’s true globally as well.
-Cities are applying this lesson to transit, moving forward with contactless payment systems for their public transportation systems to address evolving expectations from riders, and to counter pandemic hesitancy and concerns around hygiene.
+Cities are applying this lesson to transit, moving forward with contactless payment systems that enable commuters to pay fares with a tap of their debit card or digital wallet.
+This helps public transportation systems to address evolving expectations from riders, and to counter pandemic hesitancy and concerns around hygiene.

 Transit providers had been exploring ways to modernize fare collection systems and improve rider convenience for years.COVID-19 amplified the need.
 Open-loop systems are gathering pace around the world, from Helsinki to Manila – and, closer to home, the city of Laval, Quebec, which is rolling out a contactless payment option for its buses.

 Canadian commuters are ready for open-loop payments, too.
 According to a survey by lnterac Corp.
 (Interac) conducted just before the onset of the pandemic most Canadians surveyed say they would use an open-loop payments system.
 More than half of Canadian transit riders surveyed say they’re ready for a new way to pay for their rides, and just over two-thirds said they believed paying for transit should be as easy as paying for their groceries.

 Interac is working with other transit authorities across Canada to enable contactless open-loop payments.
 “When transit authorities add Interac Debit they are offering their riders a form of payment that almost 30 million Canadians already use for day-to-day purchases,” said Peter Maoloni, VP Product & Services, Interac Corp.
 “The inclusion of contactless payment options can also help with the responsible recovery of transit networks – and cities – from the COVID-19 pandemic.”